-- Ensure there's an inventory of all utensils and equipment in the accommodation signed by both you and the landlord. - Where you have concerns regarding the condition of any item it is advisable to raise this in writing to your landlord/agent at the commencement of the tenancy. - Check locks on windows and doors. - Ask for an energy rating of the property (BER Cert).
+- Ensure there's an inventory of all utensils and equipment in the accommodation signed by both you and the landlord.
+You may use USI's template on page 5. - Where you have concerns regarding the condition of any item it is advisable to raise this in writing to your landlord/agent at the commencement of the tenancy. - Check locks on windows and doors. - Ask for an energy rating of the property (BER Cert).
 The rating is a simple A to G scale.
 A rated homes are the most efficient and will tend to have the lowest energy bills.
 The lower the number within each of the A to G ratings the cheaper the house is to heat. - If you are asked to sign a lease, make sure you read it carefully and understand it BEFORE signing it.
-Do not sign a 12 month lease if you only intend staying 9 months as you may be liable for the remainder of the rent for up to 12 months. - •Take photos of all the rooms and the exterior when you move in, make sure they're dated and e-mail them to the landlord or meet with landlord and ask him/her to sign it.
+Do not sign a 12 month lease if you only intend staying 9 months as you may be liable for the remainder of the rent for up to 12 months.
+You may also use the template of tenancy details on page 5. - Take photos of all the rooms and the exterior when you move in, make sure they're dated and e-mail them to the landlord or meet with landlord and ask him/her to sign it.
 Keep the photos in case of disputes arising when you're claiming back your deposit. - Get a receipt every time you hand over money.
-Don't pay by cash if possible. - Make a list of everything that's in the place when you move in and make note of what condition it's in. - Aim to be a decent tenant, clean up your mess, be conscious of other people living with or around you. - Check if there's a fire alarm and fire safety devices your landlord is obliged to provide these. - If a problem does arise, discuss problems promptly.
+Don't pay by cash if possible. - Make a list of everything that's in the place when you move in and make note of what condition it's in. - Aim to be a decent tenant and a good neighbour, clean up your mess, be conscious of other people living with or around you. - Check if there's a fire alarm and fire safety devices your landlord is obliged to provide these. - Insure your contents. - If a problem does arise, discuss it promptly.
 Keep lines of communication open, listen and be respectful to each others' requirements.
-Make any requests in writing and keep records. - If you are unable to resolve the dispute then you may have to take your case to the RTB (www.rtb.ie). - If you're paying for your accommodation yourself and paying tax, remember to register for your rent tax credits on www.revenue.ie
+Make any requests in writing and keep records. - If you are unable to resolve the dispute then you may have to take your case to the RTB (www.rtb.ie).